shubhamkakirde99/connect-4-backend/README.md

 ## This project is a `WIP` currently

-### To run the UI locally, in the project directory, run the following commands:
+### To run the backend locally, in the project directory, run the following commands:

 1. ### `npm install`
 2. ### create a `database_configs.ts` file in the root dir and add the following lines to it: